Projects

 Krampus Unplugged: The Gritty Tales of St. Nicholas

 Krampus Unplugged delved into the origins of St. Nicholas and his less-benign sidekick, the rather deranged Krampus.
-For this presentation in December 2021, Musica Universalis collaborated with Portland puppeteers and storytellers Shuhe Hawkins and Katherine Larsen for an evening of storytelling, shadow puppets, music, fact, and folklore.
+For this project, Musica Universalis collaborated with Portland puppeteers and storytellers Shuhe Hawkins and Katherine Larsen for an evening of storytelling, shadow puppets, music, fact, and folklore.